Indy9000/userstore/readme.md

 - Concurrency-safe operations (`Set`, `Get`, `Update`, `Delete`) guarded by RW locks, with per-user mutexes so user-specific work doesn't block the entire cache.
 - Deleted users are archived to `baseFolder/deleted/<user>` for later inspection/recovery.
 - Minimal interface surface (`BaseUserOps`) so you can adapt existing structs easily.
+- Self-reported semantic version via `userstore.Version` so you can assert compatible builds.

 ## Quick start